Alan Mannus: Shamrock Rovers

 Ahead of the 2010 season, Mannus officially became Shamrock Rovers' first choice goalkeeper following the departure of Murphy.
 After only collecting one point in the first three league matches, he made improvements on his mistakes and the club's results.
-Mannus helped Shamrock Rovers kept three consecutive clean sheets in the league between 9 April 2010 and 23 April 2010.
+Mannus helped Shamrock Rovers keep three consecutive clean sheets in the league between 9 April 2010 and 23 April 2010.
 Shortly after withdrawing from the Northern Ireland squad, he started in goal and helped the club beat UCD on 15 May 2010.
-In a match against St Patrick's Athletic on 5 July 2010, Mannus saved a penalty at the last minute of the game from Ryan Guy to keep the result in Linfield's favour, winning 2–1.
+In a match against St Patrick's Athletic on 5 July 2010, Mannus saved a penalty in the last minute of the game from Ryan Guy to keep the result in Rovers favour, winning 2–1.
 He played in both legs of the UEFA Europa League second qualifying round against Bnei Yehuda Tel Aviv and helped the club win 2–1 on aggregate to go through to the next round.
-Mannus then played in both legs of the both legs of the UEFA Europa League third qualifying round against Juventus, as the club loss 3–0 on aggregate and was eliminated from the tournament.
+Mannus then played in both legs of the UEFA Europa League third qualifying round against Juventus, as the club loss 3–0 on aggregate and was eliminated from the tournament.
 However, with Shamrock Rovers remaining in the title race, the club lost four of the five matches, including a 5–1 loss against Dundalk on 13 September 2010.
 But Mannus was able to improve the results in the remaining two league matches, winning against Drogheda United and drawing against Bray Wanderers, as he helped Shamrock Rovers win the League of Ireland for the first time since 1995.
 After winning his first title at the club, Mannus said he had no regrets about the move, even if it harmed his international career.
 In the FAI Cup final against Sligo Rovers, Mannus started and played 120 minutes without conceding a goal in a goalless draw, as the game went to penalty shootout when he didn't save a single penalty, resulting in Shamrock Rovers losing 2–0.
-At the end of the 2010 season, Mannus played in every matches, as he went on to make fifty appearances in all competitions.
+At the end of the 2010 season, Mannus played in every match, as he went on to make fifty appearances in all competitions.
 Mannus was nominated for the PFAI Players' Player of the Year award in 2010, but he lost out to Richie Ryan of Sligo Rovers.
 Mannus was awarded the Soccer Writers Association of Ireland Goalkeeper of the Year Award for 2010.
 He was also named PFAI Team of the Year.